Evangelicals are on the precarious road that leads to Republican US support for Ukraine

 Moore claims that he constantly shuttles between Kyiv, Ukraine and Washington to gather Republican support for Ukraine.
 In an election where polls are close, every vote is important.
 That’s why the Democratic presidential campaign of Vice President Kamala Harris uses an evangelical outreach strategy.

 Moore believes that the story of Viktor Cherniivaski is a Ukrainian evangelist who claims a Russian Orthodox Priest watched Russian soldiers tortured him.
-Another concern is the threat to Ukrainian religious freedom by the “evil alliance” of Russia, Iran, and Korea in their war against Ukraine.
+Another concern is the threat to Ukrainian religious freedom by the “evil alliance” of Russia, Iran, and North Korea in their war against Ukraine.

 This could encourage more conservatives to support the war.
 Moore gains Republican attention when he says that Russia uses the same Iranian drones as Iran does against Israel against Ukraine.